snare/voltron/README.md

 Credits
 -------

-Thanks to Azimuth Security for letting me spend time working on this.
+Thanks to my former employers Assurance and Azimuth Security for giving me time to spend working on this.

 Props to [richo](http://github.com/richo) for all his contributions to Voltron.